Public Affairs Manager

 WIA Legal Externship/Internship Program

 The Wireless Infrastructure Association (WIA) seeks a legal intern or extern to work in its Government Affairs Department during spring, summer, and fall semesters.
 WIA is the principal organization representing the companies that build, design, own and manage telecommunications facilities throughout the world.
-Its over 230 members include carriers, infrastructure providers, and professional services firms.
+Its 200 members include carriers, infrastructure providers, and professional services firms.

 WIA’s Government Affairs Department is highly collaborative.
 We work together on a diverse array of projects that require a firm grasp of the telecommunications field.
 We expect interns/externs to participate actively in these projects, and we value substantive contributions to our team.